dotnet/docs-maui/docs/user-interface/layouts/custom.md

     BV->>P: Size
 ``` -->

-All .NET MAUI layouts have a single backing control on each platform:
+All .NET MAUI layouts have a single backing view on each platform:

 - On Android, this backing control is `LayoutViewGroup`.
 - On iOS and Mac Catalyst, this backing control is `LayoutView`.